Chee Kung Tong: History

 The Chee Kung Tong funded Sun Yat-Sen's revolutionary aims through legal and illegal means, such as brothels and opium sales, in addition to mortgaging their Victoria lodge.
 Since any support for overthrowing the Qing Dynasty was punishable by death, the majority of the Chee Kung Tong's members were located outside of China.

 After the overthrow of the Qing Dynasty in 1911, the Chee Kung Tong lost political influence in China.
 Sun reneged on his promise to assist the organization, and began supporting the Kuomintang (KMT) instead.
 The Chee Kung Tong criticized Sun, who in turn criticized the Chee Kung Tong and labeled them as being incompatible with republican China.
 Sun's failure to recognize the efforts of the Chee Kung Tong, along with his refusal to repay funds raised by the organization, earned him the nickname "Sun, the Big Liar".
 In 1918, the Chee Kung Tong formed the Dart Coon Club in Vancouver as an internal governing body within the group who were also responsible for protecting the organization's properties and funds from Sun and KMT sympathizers.
+In 13 January 1923, Chee Kung Tong issued a notice expelling Sun Yat-sen. The Chee Kung Tong claimed that the expulsion was due to "Sun Yat-sen's attempt to form a Sino-Russian alliance", which argued so as "an obstacle to Chinese unity".
+The society accused Sun of struggling for power rather than acting for a legitimate public cause.
 Tensions between supporters of the KMT and Chee Kung Tong were high in Vancouver throughout the 1920s and 1930s, but subsided during the Second Sino-Japanese War.

 The Chee Kung Tong changed its name to the Chinese Freemasons in an effort to distance themselves from Sun.
 Its unclear why this name was chosen, as the organization does not have any affiliation with the Freemasons.

 In 1964, the Canadian government began a process of forgiving so-called "paper relatives" who entered Canada falsely claiming to be relatives of someone already living in the country.
 Organizations like the Chinese Freemasons gave records of membership and donations to the government which were enough documentation to provide roughly 12,000 Chinese "paper relatives" residency.